magaerttner/mbqd-website/content/authors/goerguen/_index.md

 # List each interest with a dash
 interests:
 - Many-body Quantum Dynamics
-- Entanglement
+- Machine Learning
 - Quantum Simulation

 # Organizational groups that you belong to (for People widget)
+#   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Researchers
-#- Alumni # change Researchers to Alumni if the person left the group
+#- Alumni

 social:
 - icon: envelope
   icon_pack: fas
-  link: "mailto:name.nachname@uni-jena.de"  # For a direct email link, use "mailto:test@example.org".
+  link: "mailto:ege.goerguen@uni-jena.de"  # For a direct email link, use "mailto:test@example.org".
 #- icon: twitter
 #  icon_pack: fab
 #  link: https://twitter.com/HANDLE